akvo/akvo-lumen/README.md

 [Readme](backend/README.md)

 ## Keycloak
 The admin password for keycloak is "admin" / "password".
-There is an "akvo" realm, where two tenants (t1 & t2) and their are represesnted by the following groups:
+There is an "akvo" realm, where two tenants (t1 & t2) and they are represesnted by the following groups:

 ```
+akvo
+└── lumen
-- t1
+    ├── t1
-  - admin
+    │   └── admin
-- t2
+    └── t2
-  - admin
+        └── admin
 ```

 Available users are: